codecraftingtools/codecraftingtools.github.io/src/design.rst

 There is typically quite a bit of "top-level" code in an application that is not reusable (except, perhaps, in a copy-and-paste fashion).
-In our view, this is a shame because we would rather see developers devote their time and put their energy into writing code that will be used over and over again.
+In our view, this is a shame because we would rather see developers devote their time and put their energy into writing and debugging code that will be used over and over again.
 In order to address this issue, we must first consider what this top-level code is doing.

 In a typical application, the main program (or other top-level code) performs a series of tasks that looks something like this: